top of page

 Third-Party Payors

 Oftentimes, there may be insurance or other third parties involved.
-The defendant has to make reasonable efforts to make sure these third-party payers are provided everything they need to comply with your agreement.
+The defendant has to make reasonable efforts to make sure these third-party payers are provided with everything they need to comply with your agreement.

 The Agency agrees to pay $150,000 to Complainant.The Agency agrees to use reasonableefforts to ensure the necessary paperwork is submitted to DFAS for paymentin a timely manner; however, the Parties understand that DFAS is a separateagency and is not a party to this agreement and the Agency cannot dictatewhen said payment will be made.